-If you're wondering whether it is necessary to trim a cat's claws, trimming a cat's claws every few weeks is an important part of maintaining your pet's health.
+Trimming a cat's claws every two to three weeks is an important part of maintaining your pet's health.
 Not only does a quick trim protect you, your pet and your family, it can also save your sofa, curtains and other furniture.

 Nail-trimming is also a fast and effective alternative to declawing, which involves surgical amputation and can cause behavioral and health issues.